Prospect Hospital: History

-An attempt had been made by a group of doctors to reopen, but it was not successful.
+An attempt was made by a group of doctors to reopen, but it was not successful.
 The 175-bed seven-story facility was purchased to become "family inns" rather than being termed "homeless shelters" or "welfare hotels."
 The latter were described as "rooms that are often cramped and squalid."
 The building, located at 730 Kelly Street, was renamed Prospect Family Inn; one part of it is Prospect Family Nursery, a two-room "around the clock" setup "where parents in crisis can leave their children for up to 72 hours."

 At another location, there was a predecessor medical facility "that traced its beginnings to 1919."